leonfancy/oggus/README.md

 ### Write Ogg Opus stream

-Create Ogg Opus stream is much the same simple Ogg stream described above, except that the data packet in OggPage is dumped from AudioDataPacket object.
+Create Ogg Opus stream is much the same as simple Ogg stream described above, except that the data packet in OggPage is dumped from AudioDataPacket object.

 ```java
 // Create an AudioDataPacket which contains 2 Opus packets, that means this is multi-channel stream